Flag of Canada: Great Flag Debate

-In 1961, Leader of the Opposition Lester Pearson asked John Ross Matheson to begin researching what it would take for Canada to have a new flag.
+In 1961, when Leader of the Opposition, Pearson asked John Ross Matheson, a fellow Liberal MP, to begin researching what it would take for Canada to have a new flag.
 By April 1963, Pearson was prime minister in a minority government and risked losing power over the issue.
 He formed a 15-member multi-party parliamentary committee in 1963 to select a new design, despite opposition leader Diefenbaker's demands for a referendum on the issue.
-On May 27, 1964, Pearson's cabinet introduced a motion to parliament for the adoption of his favourite design, presented to him by artist and heraldic advisor Alan Beddoe, of a "sea to sea" (Canada's motto) flag with blue borders and three conjoined red maple leaves on a white field.
-This motion led to weeks of acrimonious debate in the House of Commons and the design came to be known as the "Pearson Pennant", derided by the media and viewed as a "concession to Québec".
+On May 27, 1964, Pearson's cabinet introduced a motion to parliament for the adoption of his favourite design, presented to him by Alan Beddoe, an artist and heraldic advisor, of a "sea to sea" (Canada's motto) flag with blue borders and three conjoined red maple leaves on a white field.
+This motion led to weeks of acrimonious debate in the House of Commons, and the design came to be known as the "Pearson Pennant", derided by the media and viewed as a "concession to Quebec".